-Mr Tan Kah Ghee will, upon re-election as a Director, remain as the Lead Independent Director of the Company, the Chairman of Audit Committee and Nominating Committee, and a member of the Renumeration Committee.
-Mr Tan will be considered independent for the purpose of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").

-Ms Chen Ying will, upon re-election as a Director, remain as Executive Director of the Company.

-- iv.
-The additional Director's fee relates to the director fee to be paid to the additional director, Mr Tan Kah Ghee who was appointed on 1 January 2021. - v.
-Resolution 12, if passed, will empower the Directors of the Company from the date of this Annual General Meeting ("AGM") until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, fifty per centum (50%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to twenty per centum (20%) may be issued other than on a pro rata basis to existing shareholders of the Company.
+- Mr Tan Kah Ghee will, upon re-election as a Director, remain as the Lead Independent Director of the Company, the Chairman of Audit Committee and Nominating Committee, and a member of the Renumeration Committee.
+Mr Tan will be considered independent for the purpose of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST"). - ii.
+Mr Chang Feng-chang will, upon re-election as a Director, remain as the Non-Independent Non-Executive Director and a member of the Audit Committee. - iii.
+Resolution 6, if passed, will empower the Directors of the Company from the date of this Annual General Meeting ("AGM") until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, fifty per centum (50%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to twenty per centum (20%) may be issued other than on a pro rata basis to existing shareholders of the Company.